 - Vladimir Kolesnikov, Ranjit Kumaresan, Abdullatif Shikfa, "Efficient Verification of Input Consistency in Server-Assisted Secure Function Evaluation".
 In Proceedings of the 11th International Conference on Cryptology and Network Security (CANS), December, 2012, Darmstadt, Germany.

-- Dov Gordon, Jonathan Katz, Vladimir Kolesnikov, Tal Malkin, Mariana Raykova, Yevgeniy Vahlis, "Secure Two-Party Computation with Sublinear (Amortized) Work".
+- Dov Gordon, Jonathan Katz, Vladimir Kolesnikov, Fernando Krell, Tal Malkin, Mariana Raykova, Yevgeniy Vahlis, "Secure Two-Party Computation with Sublinear (Amortized) Work".
 In Proceedings of the 19th ACM Conference on Computer and Communications Security (CCS), October, 2012, Raleigh, NC.

 - Vladimir Kolesnikov, Ranjit Kumaresan "Improved Secure Two-Party Computation via Information-Theoretic Garbled Circuits".
 In Proceedings of the 8th Conference on Security and Cryptography for Networks (SCN), September, 2012, Amalfi, Italy.

 - Vasilis Pappas, Mariana Raykova, Binh Vo, Steven M. Bellovin and Tal Malkin, "Private Search in the Real World".
 In Proceedings of the 27th Annual Computer Security Applications Conference (ACSAC), December, 2011, Orlando, FL.

 - Fernando Krell (student, Columbia Univerisy)